FrogBattle/HelioBench/timelog.md

 * This timelog should be filled out honestly, regularly (daily) and accurately.
 It is for *your* benefit.
 * Follow the structure provided, grouping time by weeks.
 Quantise time to the half hour.

+## Week 6

+### 03 Nov 2021
+* *1.0 hour* Struggled with Fanthom's seq2seq and autoenc benchmarks - no success.
+* *1.0 hour* Struggled with MLPerf's recommender benchmark - no success so far.
+Seems better!

 ## Week 5

 ### 29 Oct 2021